yaoyao-liu/meta-transfer-learning/README.md

 The file `run_experiment.py` is just a script to generate commands for `main.py`.
 If you want to change other settings, please see the comments and descriptions in `main.py`.

 In the default setting, if you run `python run_experiment.py`, the pretrain process will be conducted before the meta-train phase starts.
-If you want to use the model pretrained by us, you may download the model by the following link then replace the pretrain model loading directory in `trainer/meta.py`.
+If you want to use the model pretrained by us, you may download the model by the following link.
+To run experiments with the downloaded model, please make sure you are using python 2.7.

-Download Model (*mini*ImageNet, 1-shot):
+Download Model (*mini*ImageNet, 1-shot, best acc: 60.90% ± 1.83%):
 [\[Google Drive\]](https://drive.google.com/drive/folders/1MzH2enwLKuzmODYAEATnyiP_602zrdrE?usp=sharing)

 Move the downloaded npy files to